-For teams that are interested in participating in this category we have created the Getting Starting guide explaining more about the vehicle requirements, possible technical solution, and errors.
+For teams that are interested in participating in this category a Getting Starting guide was created.
+This guide explains more about the vehicle requirements, possible technical solution, and errors.
 Here students can start to get an idea of how-to setup a vehicle for this competition.
 Look at the Getting Started guide here!